epicnerd1990/hawgts/docs/json.md

-# Modifying HAWGTS JSON
-Use these instructions to create custom themes and templates for your widget.
-Refer to [globals.md](globals.md) for global names and values
+# Advanced widget configuration

+This page contains information that will help you to contribute to the project or create advanced widgets that go beyond the default configuration

+## Useful information and links
+- Kustom and KWGT education
+    - Kustom and "Kode" offical [documentation](https://docs.kustom.rocks)
+    - A [detailed guide](https://theothertored.github.io/kode-guide/) to understanding "Kode" by contributer [tored](https://github.com/theothertored)
+    - Kustom [discord group](https://kustom.rocks/discord) for Kustom and Kode support and tutorials
+- Tasker education
+    - Official [userguide](https://tasker.joaoapps.com/userguide/en/index.html) that matches `?` info in Tasker
+- See [globals reference](/docs/globals.md) for what each **Global**/setting does

-## Custom theme
+## Create a custom theme
  Instructions for creating a custom theme
- 1. Create a theme JSON using the data below
+ 1. Create a theme JSON.
+If you're using a desktop editor, [theme.json](theme.json) is identical to `json/theme` included in the widget
-    - Use the color generator in the settings or see the [Kustom Reference for si()](https://docs.kustom.rocks/docs/reference/functions/si/) for generated colors
+> Use the color generator in the settings or see the [Kustom reference for si()](https://docs.kustom.rocks/docs/reference/functions/si/) for generated colors
-    - See [theme.json](theme.json) for a human-readable version of `json/theme` for easier editing
- 2. Append your theme JSON into the global `json/theme`.
-Paste your "ThemeName" array into the blank space at the bottom of the JSON, leaving the remaining brackets below your insertation
+ 2. Copy the theme JSON into the global `json/theme`.
+Only copy your "ThemeName" array and paste it into the blank space at the bottom of the JSON (leaving the remaining brackets below the insertation)
- 3. Edit `settheme` and append your theme name to the end.
+ 3. Edit the `settheme` global and append the new theme name to the end.
 This must match the name used in the JSON exactly!
  `0##OneUI,1##Material,2##Basic` > `0##OneUI,1##Material,2##Basic,3##ThemeName`
- 4. Save everything and select your custom theme from `settheme`
+ 4. Save everything, then select your custom theme from the `settheme` menu
  5. Export modified widget to use your changes on multiple widgets

-> If you're an advanced user and want to add custom options to the JSON, edit `func/theme` to add support for new JSON keys and features
+> If you're an advanced user and want to add custom options to the JSON, edit `func/theme` to add support for new JSON keys and features and see [theme information](#theme-and-color-functions)

-#### Theme syntax reference
+### Theme syntax reference
 ```
 {
   "ThemeName": {